rsavoye/gosm/README.md

-# osmtools
+# gosm

-A handful of bourne shell scripts to produce KML maps from an OSM database.
+This started as a handful of bourne shell scripts to produce KML maps from an OSM  database.
 I was tasked with producing some offline digital mapping solutions for my local rural volunteer fire department.
 Originally I was limited to downloading maps produced by other people.
 The problem with that is we needed to have our custom data added.
 We have a lot of institutional knowledge of our district, but it's huge.
 We cover many hundreds of square miles, most of it national forest or wilderness areas in this part of the Colorado Rockies.
 The data we're interested in isn't on any other maps, ie... unofficial hiking and bike trails, ski area runs, dispersed camping.

 I eventually decided the way to go was using Open Street Map data.
 Initially I was parsing the text files, but that was way too slow